maikeldf/cxx_challenges/README.md

 - SequenceVec: Check if a given vector of integers is a sequence.
 - Factorial: Given a integer returns its factorial.
+- AttrParser: Given a markup language returns its tags values.